JeffGregorio/LibAG/README.md

 ### 5.1 Frequency Normalization

-Recall that the sample rate f<sub>s</sub> limits the frequencies we can capture and synthesize in discrete time.
-I.e. we are limited to frequencies below f<sub>s</sub>/2.
+Recall that the sample rate f<sub>s</sub> limits the frequencies we can capture and synthesize in discrete time, i.e. we are limited to frequencies below f<sub>s</sub>/2.
 Note in some cases we can use the negative frequency band down to -f<sub>s</sub>/2.

 If you're coming from an engineering background, you might be accustomed to seeing this interval normalized to (-&#960;, &#960;), a natural choice given the domain of periodic functions like sin, cos, and the complex exponential.
 The choice is arbitrary, however.
 For example, if we had hardware floating point we might use (-0.5, 0.5) as a convenience and scale these normalized frequencies to the former range by multiplying with 2&#960; if needed.